-According to Forbes, startups that launch from studios experience 30 percent higher company success rates.
+According to Global Startup Studio Network, startups that launch from studios experience 30 percent higher company success rates.
 That means now is the time to get your company involved in one.

 But how do you find one that is the right fit for you?

 • Do your research on venture studios in your area.

 Choosing the right venture studio can be the first and most challenging problem you face when starting your company.
 Begin by doing thorough online research about reputable studios.
 Find out if the studio team includes people with experience in your industry.
 Look at the studio’s track record to see what companies have found success through the partnership, as well as how many companies have worked with the studio.

 • Meet with multiple venture studios before choosing one.

 Once you have identified a few venture studios you are interested in, reach out to each one to set up a meeting.
 During this meeting, you should ask them to share more about the experience they have with your type of business, what types of businesses they have worked with in the past, and how much funding they typically provide.
 And don’t be afraid to ask the venture studio team if they feel they would be a good fit for you.
 A good venture studio will be honest in their assessment of your partnership and whether or not they feel comfortable with it.
 After all, they have as much at stake as you do.